onflow/freshmint/docs/getting-started.md

-# Freshmint Quick Start Guide
+# Getting Started with Freshmint

 This guide covers how to use the Freshmint CLI tool to create and manage an NFT application on Flow.